noidexe/Enjin-Coin-Documentation/docs/using-items.md

 # Using Enjin Items in Your Unity Game

 Now that you've [created your items](creating-items.md), it's time to walk through the Unity SDK and how to implement it with your project.
-By now you should have set up your Trusted Cloud account, created your app, funded and linked your wallet, and be ready to proceed with the Unity SDK.
+By now you should have set up your Trusted Cloud account, created your app, funded and linked your wallet, created at least one type of item, and be ready to proceed with the Unity SDK.

 # The Simple Game